tek/proteome.nvim/README.md

 This provides a separate persistent undo history with git comfort without using the project's regular git repository.

+**Note**: This feature is pretty experimental, so don't be surprised if some actions fail, especially the *pick* feature.

 Only projects with the config attribute `"history": true` are considered.
 If all projects should get a history, `let g:proteome_all_projects_history = 1`.
 In the latter case, projects that don't have a type (like the fallback project